Armed man demanding savings holds Beirut bank staff hostage

 Lebanese army soldiers, police officers from the country’s Internal Security Forces, and intelligence agents have surrounded the area.
 Officers are talking to the armed man to reach a settlement, but have thus far been unsuccessful.

-Cellphone video footage shows the disgruntled man with his shotgun, demanding his money back.
+Hussein released one of the hostages, who left by ambulance.
+Cellphone video footage from earlier shows the disgruntled man with his shotgun, demanding his money back.
 In another video, two police officers behind the locked bank entrance asked the man to release at least one of the hostages, but he refused.

-A customer at the bank who fled the building as the situation escalated, told local media that the man was demanding to withdraw $2,000 dollars to pay for his hospitalized fathers medical bills.
+A customer at the bank who fled the building as the situation escalated, told local media that he was demanding to withdraw $2,000 dollars to pay for his hospitalized father’s medical bills.
+His brother Atef, standing outside the bank, told the Associated Press that his brother would be willing to turn himself in if the bank gave him money to help with his father’s medical bills and family expenses.

+“My brother is not a scoundrel, he is a decent man,” Atef al-Sheikh Hussein told the AP.
+“He takes what he has from his own pocket to give to others.”

+Meanwhile, dozens of protesters gathered in the area, chanting slogans against the Lebanese government and banks, hoping that Hussein would receive his trapped savings.
+Some bystanders even hailed him as a hero.

 In January, a coffee shop owner successfully withdrew $50,000 trapped in a bank branch in eastern Lebanon after holding bank staff hostage, and threatening to kill them.